VictorSilva-github/VictorSilva-github/README.md

 Ireland in 2021.
 For my final essay, I built a game in Java to demonstrate my programming skills and creativity.

-Currently, I'm focused on studying backend (RUBY and C++) and frontend (HTML, CSS, and JavaScript) technologies.
+Currently, I'm focused on studying backend (RUBY and Java) and frontend (HTML, CSS, and JavaScript) technologies.
 I'm passionate about creating user-friendly interfaces and robust server-side applications.

 With a detail-oriented approach and problem-solving mindset, I deliver high-quality solutions.